How To Care for Messor Barbarus

 This nest perfectly replicates their natural environment, making it easier for the ants to settle in.
 When choosing the enclosure for this type of nest, make sure to get one without any gaps between the various parts!

-If you like the idea of making a naturalistic setup for your ant colonies, you will definitely like this tutorial!
-In this guide you will learn everything you need to know to create an amazing jar terrarium, just like the one in the picture above!
+If you like the idea of creating a naturalistic setup for your ant colonies, you will definitely enjoy this tutorial!
+In this guide, you will learn everything you need to know to create an amazing jar terrarium, just like the one in the picture above!

 I hope you have found this guide helpful!